spack/spack/lib/spack/spack/cmd/installer/README.md

 Wix is a utility used for .msi creation and can be downloaded and installed at https://wixtoolset.org/releases/.
 The Visual Studio extensions are not necessary.
-You can also skip this package if you do not plan on creating the installer yourself.

-## Python

-While Spack is a Python-based package, an installation of Python will be provided when the Spack installer is run.
-If you will not be running the installer, you can download Python 3 from the Windows Store.
-This will have the added benefit of it being automatically added to your ``PATH`` variable.
+The installer will provide a Python installation when the Spack installer is run.

 # Step 2: Get Spack